bittin/media-browser/README.md

 If you select a directory containing your media collection you can right-click *Scan All Subdirectories for media* or use *File->Scan All Subdirectories for*.

-**WARNING** While this is running the database is permanently written to.
+**CAUTION** While this is running the database is permanently written to.
 It is possible to use previously scanned data read-only (Search results).
-But while this is running you should not open directories that are not scanned yet, or create new tags or assign media files to existing ones.
+But any access will slow down the background process.
+And opening a directory that is not in the database will open much slower than usual.

 Depending on how many directories there are to scan and the number of media this can take a long time.
 You can monitor the progress as it is logged to the system.
 When the process is done, it will say so in the log.